isomerpages/moe-tanglinsec/_about-us/School Crest and Colours.md

 The <b>PENTAGON</b> symbolises the five main aspects of education: Intellectual, Cultural, Moral, Physical and Aesthetics.

-The <b>ARC<b> represents the all-round holistic education that Tanglin Secondary School offers.
+The <b>ARC</b> represents the all-round holistic education that Tanglin Secondary School offers.

 The yellow lines radiating from the bottom left corner of the pentagon represent the <b>RAYS OF THE SUN</b>.
 They are a reminder that all students start as equals when they first enter the school but will eventually graduate and shine as unique individuals with their own skill sets.
 This ties in with the school philosophy “Everyone is Unique; All can Succeed”.